urbanwiki/urbanwiki.github.io/content/contribute.md

 # Requesting an Article

 Thats good with us.
 If you're willing to write it yourself, it will be posted very quickly.
 Otherwise, we need to prioritize what we can write.
-Regardless, make an [issue on GitHub](https://github.com/urbanwiki/urbanwiki.github.io/issues/new/choose) following the `Request An Article` template.
+Regardless, make an [issue on GitHub](https://github.com/urbanwiki/urbanwiki.github.io/issues/new/choose) following the `Request an Article` template.

 # You Have a Spelling / Typo / Grammar Mistake

 Thanks for pointing it out.
 I'm kind of a bad speller.
-Please make an [issue on GitHub](https://github.com/urbanwiki/urbanwiki.github.io/issues/new/choose) following the `Report A Mistake` template.
+Please make an [issue on GitHub](https://github.com/urbanwiki/urbanwiki.github.io/issues/new/choose) following the `Report a Mistake` template.